Vaelatern/necessary-evil/README.markdown

 ### xml-rpc mappings

-This table describes the mapping of clojure datastructures and types to XML-RPC types
+These tables describes the mapping of clojure datastructures and types to XML-RPC types.
+Note that as of version 2.0.0 these are no longer symmetric operations.

 <table style="width: 100%">
     <thead>
+    <tr><th colspan="2">XML-RPC &rarr; Clojure</th></tr>
     <tr><th>XML-RPC Element</th><th>Clojure or Java type</th></tr>
     </thead>
     <tbody>